 The Dante Alighieri Society will offer only online remote Italian language classes in the Summer 2021 session, using the Zoom platform.
 The ten-week Summer session of classes will begin the week of June 21, 2021.
 The schedule of Summer classes is listed below, and it is posted on the Dante Society website.
 Each class meets for 90 minutes, once a week.
 Classes are taught by talented bi-lingual instructors who have significant experience teaching Italian with the Zoom platform.
 A prerequisite for all classes is students' familiarity with Zoom before taking the first class.
 The Dante Society hopes to resume in-person language classes at Mt Carmel parish when it is prudent.
 Cost is $115 for members and $145 for non-members.
 New members are welcome to join the Dante Alighieri Society when they register for classes.
 Please register early because classes do fill up.
 For more information, please contact the Education Chair Suzanne Fasing at email@example.com.
 To register for classes, visit the website: https://dantealighieriofdenver.com/classes/language-classes/

-SUMMER 2021 CLASS DESCRIPTIONS
+FALL 2021 CLASS DESCRIPTIONS

-Required Text: The Italian Project 1a.
+Required Text: The NEW Italian Project 1a.

-Required Text: The Italian Project 1a.
+Required Text: The NEW Italian Project 1a.

-Required Text: The Italian Project 1a.
+Required Text: The NEW Italian Project 1a.

-Required Text: The Italian Project 1b.
+Required Text: The NEW Italian Project 1b

-The Italian Project 2a.
+Required Text: The NEW Italian Project 1b

-Required Text: The Italian Project 2b.
+Required Text: The New Italian Project 2b.